Product Fundamentals: Professional Indemnity Insurance

 The nature and value of the “professional services” performed by a proposer will influence insurer appetite for risk, coverage, excess and premium.
 Again, with increasing dependence on online transacting platforms we are experiencing more frequent instances of policies being issued that do not, at all, cover the work being performed.

 Some common exclusions include:

 The policy will not cover any matter, fact, circumstance or claim that has been notified, or otherwise should have been notified in a prior policy period.
 Please refer to our article on claims made insurance here.

-The policy will not cover any conduct giving rise to claims, where that conduct happened after the retroactive date.
+The policy will not cover any conduct giving rise to claims, where that conduct happened before the retroactive date.
 You must ensure that the retroactive date is at a time on or before the date in which you first started providing your services.
 Again here the claims made nature of the policy requires the policyholder to have high regard to the retroactive date.
 The retroactive date will be set in the schedule – if it is not there, the policy wording, in particular the endorsements, should be checked.